 James quickly went to his office and checked his computer.
 His boss was right.
 It showed he canceled ten deliveries.

 “Why would anyone do that to you, James?” the owner asked.
 “Instead of you accepting responsibility for your mistakes, you are pointing the blame at someone else.
 This is unacceptable.
-You cost this company and me a great deal of money.
+You cost this company and me a great deal of money because of your stupidity.
 I want you to pack up your things and leave.
 You are fired!”

 Diego’s lip drew back in a weird, evil smile.
 His heart rejoiced upon hearing it.
 He got rid of James.
 He was sure he would get promoted now.

 “But, sir,” James tried to reason with his boss, but he didn’t want to hear any more.

 “You heard me, James.
-We lost our biggest contract because of your stupidity.
 Now, get out before I call security.”

 No matter how much James tried to explain himself, his boss didn’t want to hear any more of what he had to say.
 With his head low, he walked to his office and put all his belongings in a box.
 He walked out the door, dismayed at how everything turned out.
 Who would do such a thing?
 Why would anyone sabotage him?